CortexIntelligentAutomation/docs/content/en/docs/2026.3/Guides/upgrade-guides/upgrade-observability/4.2.1-to-5.0.0/cloud/grafana/try-it-out.md

 # {{% param title %}}

 This guide describes how to verify that the upgrade has been successful.
-Please ensure that [Migration to Grafana Alloy][Migrate To Alloy] has been completed before taking these steps.
+Please ensure that [Upgrade Grafana Alloy][Upgrade Alloy] has been completed before taking these steps.

 ## Confirm New Data is Processed